usnistgov/feasst/dev/README.rst

 * Rename xyz files, and/or document more cleary (second line in xyz).
 * Rename plugin chain->config_bias ?
 * in optimizing where config only updates when trial finalized, how to build off new perturbed config in CB?
-* EnergyMapNeighborCriteria should be able to take index of energy map stored by System
 * Optimize TrialRemove for new_only by not computing interactions with neighbors
 * Tunable implementation of configurational bias.
 When param is 0, rebuilds/renormalizes particles to prevent drift in bond lengths/angles.
 * (repeat) regrow but within near existing, for 'free dof, e.g. azimuthal in  angle, sphere in bond, etc'